Apple Turtle Sea Snack (Healthy Summer Snack for Kids)

 Use crushed graham crackers or granola to create a sandy shore for your apple turtles to rest on, adding another layer of texture and flavor to your presentation.

-Strap on your snorkels and grab your glue guns, because we’re about to dive into the enchanting world of Ocean Animal Crafts.
-These delightful DIY projects will not only keep your kids entertained but also educate them on the wonders of marine life – all while having a whale of a time!
+Strap on your snorkels and grab your glue guns because we’re about to dive into the enchanting world of Ocean Animal Crafts.
+These delightful DIY projects will keep your kids entertained and educate them on the wonders of marine life – all while having a whale of a time!

 • Paper Plate Ocean Crab

-Turn a humble paper plate into an adorable ocean crab using some red paint, googly eyes, a crab template, and a bit of glue.
-It’s a simple yet charming craft that will add a pop of color to any underwater-themed party.
+Turn a humble paper plate into an adorable ocean crab using red paint, googly eyes, a crab template, and some glue.
+It’s a simple yet charming craft that will add color to any underwater-themed party.
 And you can download a free printable crab template here.

 • Easy Origami Shark